Outdoor Research Aspire II GTX Jacket

 What we like: Supple and durable shell, quality Gore-Tex membrane, and hip-to-bicep venting for those who run warm.

-There’s no shortage of rain jackets to choose from, but Outdoor Research’s women’s Aspire II (and men’s Foray II) is far and away one of our favorite designs.
-With a relatively thick face fabric and premium touches like Gore-Tex Paclite waterproofing and YKK Aquaguard zippers, this do-all shell offers a step up from most of the competition in terms of durability and protection.
+There’s no shortage of rain jackets to choose from, but the Outdoor Research women’s Aspire II (and men’s Foray II) is far and away one of our favorite designs.
+With a relatively thick face fabric and premium touches like Gore-Tex Paclite waterproofing and YKK Aquaguard zippers, this do-it-all shell offers a step up from most of the competition in terms of durability and protection.
 And to set the Aspire apart, OR tacks on their signature TorsoFlo vents, which run from bicep to hem and provide maximum ventilation for activities like hiking and spring skiing.
 Below we break down our experiences with the Aspire II.
 To see how it stacks up to the competition, check out our article on the best women's rain jackets.

 Table of Contents